 by Susan Flantzer © Unofficial Royalty 2017

 The eldest surviving child of Matthew Stewart, 4th Earl of Lennox and Lady Margaret Douglas, Henry Stuart, Lord Darnley, the second husband of Mary, Queen of Scots, was born on December 7, 1545, at Temple Newsam in Leeds, West Yorkshire, England.
 Temple Newsam, a Tudor country house, was built between 1500 and 1520.
-In 1537 Thomas, Lord Darcy was executed for the part he played in the Pilgrimage of Grace, and the property was confiscated by the Crown.
-In 1544, King Henry VIII gave it to his niece Lady Margaret Douglas and her husband Matthew Stuart, 4th Earl of Lennox.
+In 1537 Thomas, Lord Darcy was executed for the part he played in the Pilgrimage of Grace, and the Crown confiscated the property.
+In 1544, King Henry VIII gave Temple Newsam to his niece Lady Margaret Douglas and her husband Matthew Stuart, 4th Earl of Lennox.

 Henry Stuart, Lord Darnley is generally known as Lord Darnley (or Darnley), his courtesy title as the heir apparent to the Earldom of Lennox.
 Darnley had one brother who died in infancy and one surviving brother: